Yashicaflex A Series

 (Click on table for full screen view)

-Note: The first Yashicaflex AS-II in my database has the film wind knob from the A-II rather than from the Yashica Flex S as on later cameras.
-However, this is the camera from the instruction manual and may be a pre-production example.
+Note: The Yashicaflex AS-II in the instruction manual has the film wind knob from the A-II rather than from the Yashica Flex S as on later cameras.
+However, this is possibly a pre-production example.

 The “Yashicaflex Directions for use Model A and C” covers the most recent A variations (about 1956), i.e., long strap holder, press button shutter release models, as well as the Yashicaflex C and Yashica Flex S, now called the Yashicaflex S in line with its new peers.
 Tom Heckhaus' example has “purchased Okinawa Feb 1957” penned on the cover.